🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Medium shot of a living room seating zone with basket stations at every seat: a lidded jute basket beside a sofa holding folded throws and slippers, a tall seagrass basket with rolled blankets next to the fireplace/TV wall, and a mini woven tote basket beside an accent chair with a light throw and a book inside; natural wood tones, calm neutral colors, evening ambient light, tidy and grab-and-go organization.

 If your throws live exclusively on one chair, you’re doing winter wrong.
-Make coziness grab-and-go by placing baskets near each go-to seat.
+Make coziness grab-and-go by tucking a basket near each go-to seat.
+It keeps blankets within reach and the room looking intentional instead of cluttered.

 How To Set It Up: